nickmomrik/lcd-16x2-dht-22/README.md

 # lcd-16x2-dht-22
-Display readings from a DHT22 on a 16x2 LCD
+Display temperature and humidity readings from a DHT22 on a 16x2 LCD.

+Fritzing shows a Raspberry Pi Zero using an Adafruit T-Cobbler Plus.